 These features will not be handled by the switch but will continue to be provided by the server.
-ShoreTel 6.1 shifts control of many of the IP phone features (such as phone display, redial, and call transfers) from the server to the switch in order to enhance reliability and offer better uptime.
+Control of many of the IP phone features (such as phone display, redial, and call transfers) has been shifted from the server to the switch in order to enhance reliability and offer better uptime.
 Features that require writing to the database (such as directory and speed dial) will continue to depend on the server being both operational and accessible.